 ISL collaborates with in-country professionals and local Ministries of Health to determine how our volunteers can best impact developing communities.
-US licensed health professionals and upper level health professions students are able to work at professional capacity in most locations.
+US licensed health professionals and graduate level health professions students are able to work at professional capacity in most locations.

 Safety and Respect